SiddIsKid/FRYO-FRYO_SCDFXIBM/README.md

 # Team FRYO

 ## Members:
+#### Shalini:
+Shalini is a student at GIIS Singapore.
+She enjoys playing football and prefers to maintain and organise things in any aspect of her student life.
+She likes taking up activities which stimulate her imagination and creativity, for example reading.
+She took up the SCDF innovator’s challenge because It would encourage her to think outside the box and along the way enable her to come up with technological solutions that might help save lives in the future.

 #### Muskaan:
 Muskaan is 17 and loves to read and enjoys experimentation and learning new things.
 She prides herself on her knack for writing and is undeniably a potterhead.
 Having been in the student council for two consecutive years in her previous school, Muskaan revels in her ability to organize events and communicate effectively.
 Her problem solving approach has helped her ace two international trade challenges.
 She strongly believes this idea of a flood relief system can aid Singapore in becoming better equipped at dealing with flood emergencies.

-#### Shalini:
-Shalini is a student at GIIS Singapore.
-She enjoys playing football and prefers to maintain and organise things in any aspect of her student life.
-She likes taking up activities which stimulate her imagination and creativity, for example reading.
-She took up the SCDF innovator’s challenge because It would encourage her to think outside the box and along the way enable her to come up with technological solutions that might help save lives in the future.

 #### Siddarth:
 Siddarth is a coder at heart.
 He loves playing around with computers and coding new applications.
 Besides coding, he also enjoys playing the guitar, playing video games and can solve a Rubik’s cube in about 20 seconds.
-My goal is to entertain people in new and unique ways and make the world a better place.
+His goal is to entertain people in new and unique ways and make the world a better place.

 #### Utkarsh:
 Utkarsh is extremely passionate about STEM, especially math and physics.
 He prides himself on his ability to play almost everything including online games.
 He’s also an avid reader.
 He has been the Winner of International Science Olympiad by Silverzone holding the 1st International rank and has been a Qualifier for science seminar held by Satyendra Nath Bose National Centre Science for Basic Science.
 He has also qualified for the Conscious Youth Challenge